 Ph.D. in Mathematics, University of California, Davis, 2005-2009.
 In her thesis, Deanna developed and analyzed the first strongly polynomial algorithms for Compressed Sensing.
-After graduating from UC Davis, she went to Stanford University as a postdoc, then became Professor of Mathematics at Claremont McKenna College.
-Starting from 2017, Deanna has been Professor of Mathematics at UCLA.
-Deanna won numerous awards for her work, including Sloan Research Fellowship, NSF CARREER Award, IEEE Best Young Author Paper Award, and 2016 IMA Prize in Mathematics and its Applications.
+Deanna is a Professor of Mathematics at UCLA.
+She won numerous awards for her work, including Sloan Research Fellowship, NSF CARREER Award, IEEE Best Young Author Paper Award, and 2016 IMA Prize in Mathematics and its Applications.

 Ph.D. in Statistics, University of Michigan, 2012-2016.
-Can was co-advised by Professor Elizaveta Levina in the department of Statistics and me.
-Can's thesis was on the analysis of challenging, sparse complex networks.
-After graduating from University of Michigan, Can became Professor of Statistics at UC Davis.
+Can was co-advised by Professor Elizaveta Levina and me.
+Can's thesis was on the analysis of sparse networks.
+Can is a Professor of Statistics at UC Davis.

 Yaniv was an NSF Postdoctoral Fellow and Hildebrandt Assistant Professor in Mathematics at University of Michigan during 2011-2014.
 Yaniv and I developed the first tractable algorithms for single-bit Compressed Sensing.
 We then extended this work to logistic regression and non-linear Lasso.
 Yaniv is now Professor of Mathematics at University of British Columbia.

 Beatrice was a Postdoctoral Assistant Professor at University of Michigan during 2014-2017.
 She is an expert in convex geometry and geometric functional analysis.
 Beatrice co-authored a book in this area when she was still a graduate student.